LPN-Bachelor of Science in Nursing

 UofL's online RN-BSN program enhances your ADN education with advanced, diverse, and interdisciplinary coursework to enhance your skills as a healthcare provider.
 The unique curriculum is tailored for nurses seeking to broaden their expertise in working with diverse populations worldwide while honing leadership and management skills.

-With a BSN, you’ll be equipped with the education credentials you need to meet employer demand for RNs with a bachelor’s, as well as pursue advanced nursing roles including: registered hospital nurse, school nurse, physician’s office nurse, clinical nurse specialist, nurse manager, nurse director, nurse case manager, public health nurse, research nurse and many more.
+With a BSN, you’ll be equipped with the educational credentials you need to meet employer demand for RNs with a bachelor’s, as well as pursue advanced nursing roles including: registered hospital nurse, school nurse, physician’s office nurse, clinical nurse specialist, nurse manager, nurse director, nurse case manager, public health nurse, research nurse and many more.

 Helping eliminate financial barriers